 Email is one of the strongest and most effective ways to communicate diagonally.
 It keeps communication transparent with a written record of conversations so employees can easily keep stakeholders in the loop to prevent any barriers to a project's progress.

 Superhuman can help and give you peace of mind.
-Face the day with a zeroed out inbox and never miss out on another opportunity because you didn't have enough time to get through your email.
+Face the day with a zeroed-out inbox, and never miss out on another opportunity because you didn't have enough time to get through your email.

 With Superhuman, you and your team can work faster and more efficiently.
-Get through your inbox twice as fast and prioritize like a pro โ automate triage so it happens while you sleep!
-Increase your response time and never block your team or miss out on important emails again.
+Get through your inbox twice as fast and prioritize like a pro — automate triage so it happens while you sleep!